-To ensure progression and a spiral curriculum, we use Jigsaw, the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to your children's needs.
+To ensure progression and a spiral curriculum, we use Jigsaw, the mindful approach to PSHE, as our chosen teaching and learning programme and tailor it to the children's needs.
 The mapping document: Jigsaw 3-11 and statutory Relationships and Health Education, shows exactly how Jigsaw and therefore our school, meets the statutory Relationships and Health Education requirements.

-This programme's complimentary update policy ensures we are always using the most up to date teaching materials and that our teachers are well-supported.
+This programme's consistently updated policy ensures that we are always using the most up to date teaching materials and that our teachers are well-supported.